valerymelou/django-active-link/README.rst

 For more usage examples, please check the full documentation at https://django-active-link.readthedocs.io.

 **IMPORTANT**: Django Active Link requires that the current request object is available in your template's context.
-This means you must be using a `RequestContext` when rendering your template, and `django.core.context_processors.request` must be in your `TEMPLATE_CONTEXT_PROCESSORS` setting.
+This means you must be using a `RequestContext` when rendering your template, and `django.template.context_processors.request` must be in your `TEMPLATE_CONTEXT_PROCESSORS` setting.
 See https://docs.djangoproject.com/en/dev/ref/templates/api/#subclassing-context-requestcontext for more information.

 TODO
 ----